ramon-luis/ticket-search/README.md

 Ticket Search is a web application that allows users to search for event tickets

 The application uses the SeatGeek API to search for event data, parses the JSON results, and displays relevant data points in a user-friendly form.
-Users can search based on any number of keywords, including: location, artist, team, date, sport, etc. Users can select a resulting event from the resulting list which opens the direct SeatGeek url for that event in a new browser window with with more details and tickets for purchase for that specific event.
+Users can search based on any number of keywords, including: location, artist, team, date, sport, etc. Users can select an event from the resulting list which opens the SeatGeek url for that event in a new browser window with more details about the event, including options for purchasing tickets.

 ## Getting Started / Installing / Deployment

 Compile the src directory and call Main.
-The main method is located in src/main/java/seatGeekPortal/SeatGeekMain.java
+The main method is located in:
+`src/main/java/seatGeekPortal/SeatGeekMain.java`

 ```
 $ javac src/main/java/seatGeekPortal/SeatGeekMain.java